AUTOMATIC1111/stable-diffusion-webui/Extensions-index.md

 		{
 			"name": "Unprompted",
 			"url": "https://github.com/ThereforeGames/unprompted",
 			"description": "Allows you to include various shortcodes in your prompts.
-You can pull text from files, set up your own variables, process text through conditional functions, and so much more - it's like wildcards on steroids.", "tags": ["script", "ads"]
+You can pull text from files, set up your own variables, process text through conditional functions, and so much more - it's like wildcards on steroids.
+It now includes txt2img2img and txt2mask custom-script features.", "tags": ["script", "ads"]
 		},
 		{